vinod-amagi/amgdoc/schedule-ingest.md

 {.is-info}

 - **SFTP Upload**
-Similar to S3 upload, Amagi CLOUDPORT also provides SFTP mechanism to upload playlist schedule.
+Similar to S3 upload, Amagi CLOUDPORT also provides an SFTP mechanism to upload playlist schedule.
 The upload files are processed using the procedure described for S3 upload.

 # Amagi workflows
 <p align="justify">